zoeseeger/git-cheat-sheet/README.md

 Suppose you've got a remote called origin that refers to your GitHub repository, you would do:

     git fetch origin
-    git diff master origin/master
+    git diff main origin/main

-You can then merge with branch master by:
+You can then merge with branch main by:

-    git merge origin/master
+    git merge origin/main

 #### Revert to last github commit